Flight-Free-UK/flight_free_uk_website/source/posts/should-a-domestic-flight-ban-be-applied-in-the-uk.html.markdown

 category: opinion
 date: 2020-07-07T15:28:04.939Z
 cover_image: /images/uploads/flight-radar.jpg
-summary: "As France introduces a policy of removing flight routes between some cities linked by rail, we ask if something similar could apply in the UK "
+summary: As France introduces a policy of removing flight routes between some cities linked by rail, we ask if something similar could apply in the UK
 author: FlightFree UK
 read_time_minute: 2
 ---